Giorgio Mammoliti: Controversies

-On February 4, 2013, the city's compliance audit committee voted to commence legal proceedings against Mammoliti after an audit found his 2010 election campaign exceeded the authorized spending limit by more than $12,000.

-During the lead-up to the 2018 Toronto municipal election, Mammoliti was criticized by his constituents for likening social housing residents with criminal records to cockroaches in an appearance on the right-wing website The Rebel Media.
+In an appearance on the right-wing website The Rebel Media during the lead-up to the 2018 Toronto municipal election, Mammoliti was criticized by his constituents for likening social housing residents with criminal records to cockroaches.
 In an election ad in September 2018, Mammoliti was shown as ready to swing a sledgehammer under the words, "Saving our community begins with knocking down social housing".
 In a subsequent interview however, the candidate clarified his position: "This ad speaks to two things.
 First is the sledgehammer because we need to eliminate the segregation at Jane and Finch which has been the poor pocket of the city for 50 years.
 Four generations of children are angry, segregated and shooting each other.
-The decrepit housing has mold and needs to come down the way things happened in Regent Park and Lawrence Heights.
+The decrepit housing has mould and needs to come down the way things happened in Regent Park and Lawrence Heights.
 It's our turn now".

-Mammoliti refused to apologize after being asked in a debate by opposing candidate Tiffany Ford, and went online to attack Ford on her own campaign Facebook page.
+Mammoliti refused to apologize after being asked to in a debate with opposing candidate Tiffany Ford, and went online to attack Ford on her own campaign Facebook page.
 "At least I have a plan to take you out of segregation, a white man does.
 Your black candidates don't speak of how they will do that.
 They will just keep you bottled up in a poverty, segregated world with no hope.
-Wake up!!!!!", he had written.
+Wake up!!!!!", he wrote.

 In May 2023, Mammoliti replied to a critical comment on his Twitter campaign account, saying the author "could use a shot in the face".
 Twitter subsequently suspended Mammoliti's campaign account on June 11, citing "violent threats".

-Retirement from municipal politics

-In 2018, Mammoliti moved from the Greater Toronto Area to Wasaga Beach, Ontario.
-Following his campaign for the 2023 Toronto mayoral by-election, he announced his retirement from municipal politics.

-Federal politics

-Mammoliti ran as the PPC candidate for the federal electoral district of Simcoe—Grey in the 2025 Canadian federal election.
+Death

+On February 25, 2026, Mammoliti had an accidental fall down the stairs of his home in Wasaga Beach, Ontario.
+He was rushed to Sunnybrook Health Sciences Centre in Toronto where he was put on life support, but was shortly pronounced dead at the age of 64.
+He had previously undergone emergency surgery in 2013 for a fistula in his brain.

+Mammoliti's son, Christopher Mammoliti, served on the Toronto District School Board and ran for Giorgio's former city council seat in 2022.